-Nonsuppurative polyarthritis is an infectious condition of older, growing lambs (6–16 wk old) characterized by high morbidity and moderate to severe lameness with enlargement of affected joints.
+Nonsuppurative polyarthritis is an infectious condition of older, growing lambs (6–16 weeks old) characterized by high morbidity and moderate to severe lameness with enlargement of affected joints.

 The infectious agent of nonsuppurative polyarthritis, Erysipelothrix rhusiopathiae, is thought to infect the animal through wounds created as a result of tail docking and castration procedures.
 However, outbreaks may also occur after “bloodless” procedures, particularly during extended periods of wet weather, which increases the level of stress and appears to enhance the survivability of the organism in the environment.
 E rhusiopathiae localizes in joints via hematogenous dissemination and infects the synovial membrane.
 Progression of the synovial infection results in synovitis and damage to articular cartilage and underlying subchondral bone.

 Sudden onset of moderate to severe lameness in a high number of growing lambs is suggestive of nonsuppurative polyarthritis.
 Lameness typically occurs in two or more limbs, and the joints most often affected are the carpus and hock.
 Affected lambs are reluctant to move and spend extended periods of time in sternal recumbency.
 Growth is often severely depressed.
+Some lambs may eventually develop chronic polyarthritis.
 Progression of the condition results in proliferation of the synovial membrane, thickening of the joint capsule without significant joint effusion, and eventual erosion of articular cartilage.